2014 World Twenty20: Format

-In the event of teams finishing on equal points in their group, the following tie-breakers were applied to determine their order in the table in the following order of priority: most wins, higher net run rate, head-to-head record in matches involving the tied teams.
+In the event of teams finishing on equal points in their group, the following tie-breakers were applied to determine their order in the table in the following order of priority: most wins, higher NRR(Net Run Rate), head-to-head record in matches involving the tied teams.

 Teams

 For the first time, the tournament featured 16 teams.
-All ten full members of the ICC qualified automatically, joined by the six associate members that qualified through the 2013 ICC World Twenty20 Qualifier.
+All ten full members of the ICC qualified automatically, joined by the six associate members that qualified through the 2013 World Twenty20 Qualifier.
 The qualifying teams were Ireland, Afghanistan, Netherlands and making their World Twenty20 debut the UAE, Nepal and Hong Kong.

 The first round consisted of 8 teams and 2 teams moved to next round.
 The second round was the Super 10 stage which consisted of 2 groups of 5 teams each.
 The top eight full member nations in the ICC T20I Championship rankings as of 8 October 2012 automatically progressed to the Super 10 stage of 2014 ICC World Twenty20.

 Joining the eight full members in the super 10 stage was host nation Bangladesh (also a full member) and associate nation The Netherlands who topped their first round group by net run rate ahead of Test playing nation Zimbabwe and Ireland.